The following are answers for some of the most often asked financial aid questions.

 What aid is available in the summer?

-Students may be eligible for federal or state funds depending on summer enrollment (the number of credit hours enrolled for any or all three summer sessions) and on your projected fall and spring semester enrollment for the upcoming year.
+Students may be eligible for federal or state funds depending on summer enrollment (the number of credit hours enrolled for either or both summer sessions) and on your projected fall and spring semester enrollment for the upcoming year.
 Please contact the Office of Student Financial Aid for details.

 What if I decide to change my housing status?

 Please note: There is a freshman/sophomore residency requirement.
-If you have completed a request in the past and lived off campus, you do not need to complete one again.
+You will need to complete a petition for off-campus residency through the Office of Residence Life, and you may be required to meet with a Financial Aid Representative.
+If you have completed a request in the past and lived off-campus, you do not need to complete one again.

 What if I receive an outside scholarship?

 Students are required to inform the Office of Student Financial Aid when an outside scholarship is received.
+Students can now self-report their outside scholarships through Colleague self-service.
 A copy of the scholarship award letter, certificate, or check can serve as notification of this award.
 If any adjustment to the aid award must be made, loans and campus employment will be reduced before any need-based awards.
 The amount of the non-Mount Union scholarship will always show as estimated on the financial aid award, but once the payment has been received, it will show as a credit to the student's account.